Excellence in Guiding Undergraduate Research

 Nominations

-A nomination may be submitted by students, faculty members, administrators, or alumni, and should be submitted to a departmental selection committee.* (See Selection section below for additional information.)
+A nomination may be submitted by students, faculty members, administrators, or alumni, and should be submitted to a departmental selection committee.

 • The standard cover page (Attachment A) with the appropriate signatures.
-(Not to exceed 1 page.)

 • A nomination letter addressing each of the Evaluation Criteria described above.
 The nomination letter should indicate why the nominee is exceptional as an excellent mentor of undergraduate research.
 (Not to exceed 3 pages.)